flutter/website/faq.md

 ### Why would I want to share layout code across iOS and Android?

+You can choose to implement different app layouts for iOS and Android.
+Developers are free to check the mobile OS at runtime and render different layouts, though we find this practice to be rare.

 More and more, we see mobile app layouts and designs evolving to be more brand-driven and unified across platforms.
 This implies a strong motivation to share layout and UI code across iOS and